OkayHughes/open-lab-notebook/src/posts/E3SM/dynamical_tracer_init.md

 Idea: create routine which initializes tracer fields and takes as input the index number of the relevant tracers.
-What's left to do: ensure that PCNST is set correctly and
+What's left to do: ensure that PCNST is set correctly and cnst_name is valid.